 Many people enjoy dressing their pets in costumes, particularly for special events such as Christmas.
 Some animal welfare organisations include costume competitions for owners and their animals as fundraising events.
 This can be fun to observe and offers unique photo opportunities, but it’s important to consider what the experience is like for your pet.

 Some pets will tolerate wearing a costume, and do not even appear to notice; others will find the experience unpleasant.
 Observe your pet’s reaction and do not dress them in costumes if they show obvious discomfort.
 This may appear as difficulty moving normally (including ‘freezing’), struggling to remove the costume or signs of anxiety such as panting.
-Alternatives to costumes that your pet might tolerate include bandanas or Santa hats.
+Alternatives to costumes that your dog might tolerate include a bandana or festive collar/harness.
 Avoid dressing cats up – most cats will not tolerate nor enjoy wearing any costume.